Structuralism in Psychology

 Wilheim Wundt

 In 1879, Wilheim Wundt set this laboratory up at the University of Leipzig.
 He also published what is now regarded as the first psychology textbook.
-Him and his student, Edward Bradford Titchener, set out to find a way to study psychology and look at consciousness.
+He and a student, Edward Bradford Titchener, set out to study psychology and to better understand consciousness.

 They developed structuralism, arguably the first “school” of psychology.